haiyanghee/dwm-haiyang/README.md

 - zoomswap
 - decoration hints (tbh idk what this really does)
 - winview (pretty cool but not gona use often)
+- sshawarespawn (if current terminal is ssh, will open new ssh term! very cool)

 ## Patch issues